The Rice Purity Test: how does your score actually compare?

 What counts as a "good" score?

 There is no such thing as a good or bad Rice Purity Score.
 The test measures life experience, not virtue.
 A score of 90 means very few experiences have been checked, common for younger people or those from more conservative backgrounds.
 A score of 30 means a large number of experiences have been checked, common for adults with more varied life histories.
-The score is a data point, not a judgment.
+The score is a data point, not a judgment; for population data on the specific sexual behaviour milestones covered in the test, see the sex statistics reference page.

 Frequently asked questions